Search 0 Items

 CLICK HERE FOR VIDEO

-So what actually happens when a baby is born en caul?
+But what actually happens when a baby is born en caul?

 “There are two sacs – one is the amnion, which is the inner sac directly around the baby, and the other is the chorion, which is the outer sac that is next to the uterine wall.
-Towards the end of pregnancy the baby is surrounded by 500 – 1000mls of fluid.
+Towards the end of pregnancy, the baby is surrounded by 500 – 1000mls of fluid.
 This is mostly made up of urine and respiratory tract secretions produced and excreted by the baby.
 There is around 200mls of amniotic fluid and mucous between the amnion and the chorion, so they are not fused together, but after the birth the two layers stick together because the fluid has gone, but it is still possible to separate the two layers (see photos below).
 With contractions during labour, the amniotic sac (both membrane layers) bulges and stretches out of the vagina, just like it does through the cervix during labour but it just stretches further, so as the baby is born, the sac is still around the baby.

 With a non-surgical encaul birth the amniotic sac would burst as the baby is born, usually as the shoulders come through, sometimes leaving the baby wearing bits of it on their head.”